History of Russia: Ivan III, the Great

-A contemporary of the Tudors and other "new monarchs" in Western Europe, Ivan proclaimed his absolute sovereignty over all Russian princes and nobles.
+Ivan proclaimed his absolute sovereignty over all Russian princes and nobles.
 Refusing further tribute to the Tatars, Ivan initiated a series of attacks that opened the way for the complete defeat of the declining Golden Horde, now divided into several Khanates and hordes.
 Ivan and his successors sought to protect the southern boundaries of their domain against attacks of the Crimean Tatars and other hordes.
 To achieve this aim, they sponsored the construction of the Great Abatis Belt and granted manors to nobles, who were obliged to serve in the military.
 The manor system provided a basis for an emerging cavalry-based army.

 In this way, internal consolidation accompanied outward expansion of the state.
 By the 16th century, the rulers of Moscow considered the entire Russian territory their collective property.
 Various semi-independent princes still claimed specific territories, but Ivan III forced the lesser princes to acknowledge the grand prince of Moscow and his descendants as unquestioned rulers with control over military, judicial, and foreign affairs.
 Gradually, the Russian ruler emerged as a powerful, autocratic ruler, a tsar.
 The first Russian ruler to officially crown himself "Tsar" was Ivan IV.

 Ivan III tripled the territory of his state, ended the dominance of the Golden Horde over the Rus', renovated the Moscow Kremlin, and laid the foundations of the Russian state.
 Biographer Fennell concludes that his reign was "militarily glorious and economically sound," and especially points to his territorial annexations and his centralized control over local rulers.
-However, Fennell, the leading British specialist on Ivan III, argues that his reign was also "a period of cultural depression and spiritual barrenness.
+However, Fennell argues that his reign was also "a period of cultural depression and spiritual barrenness.
 Freedom was stamped out within the Russian lands.
 By his bigoted anti-Catholicism Ivan brought down the curtain between Russia and the west.
 For the sake of territorial aggrandizement he deprived his country of the fruits of Western learning and civilization."